| ← Previous - buzz | buzzed | buzz for - Next → |

 | Definitions include: to be under the influence of both marijuana and alcohol. | |

-| Definitions include: to be totally drunk, full of alcohol, intoxicated. | |
+| Definitions include: passed out due to the use of drugs and/or alcohol. | |

-| Definitions include: Stupid or strange. | |
+| Definitions include: very drunk or high. | |

-| Definitions include: under the influence of drugs. | |
+| Definitions include: under the influence of alcohol. | |

-| Definitions include: confused, or under the influence of marijuana. | |
+| Definitions include: severely under the influence of drugs. | |

 Slang terms with the same root words